Can I save money by paying for home insurance annually?

 • You’ll have more choice – not all insurance providers allow customers to pay monthly (although most do), so by choosing to pay your home insurance annually you might get to pick from more deals.

-• It’s more convenient – if you pay for your home insurance annually, you’ll make one payment and that’s it for the year.
+• It’s more convenient – if you make a single annual payment, you’ll make one payment and that’s it for the year.

 Cons: